 The supervisor is the one person who can take immediate, direct action to make sure that his or her work area is safe and healthful for all employees.
 Russell DeReamer, author of Modern Safety Practices, considers the supervisor the only person who can control employees, machines, and working conditions on a daily, full-time basis.

 In his text, Occupational Safety and Health Management, Thomas Anton relates that the supervisor bears the greatest responsibility and accountability for implementing the safety and health program because it is he or she who works most directly with the employee.
 It is important that the supervisor understands and applies successful management and leadership principles to safety and health to make sure employees enjoy an injury- and illness-free work environment.

-This course introduces you to key elements that help the supervisor demonstrate "5-STARS" supervision and leadership within the safety and health function.
+This course introduces you to key elements that help the supervisor demonstrate the "5-STARS" of supervision and leadership within the safety and health function.
 The key 5-STARS of safety supervision and leadership are: